warmshowers/Warmshowers.org/resources/development_docs/ws_development_env.md

 way too much work to download and use a files tarball, so we use the excellent [stage_file_proxy](https://drupal.org/project/stage_file_proxy) to fill the gap.
 This module points at Warmshowers.org to get and display pictures from there.
-It does not work for everything, and at this writing is not working for anything in the D7 upgrade.
+It may not work for everything, but works pretty well currently, even with user pictures.
+Your mileage may vary.

 ### Add hostnames into /etc/hosts

-I use the hostname warmshowers.dev (and es.warmshowers.dev, fr.warmshowers.dev,
+I use the hostname wsupg.dev (and es.wsupg.dev, fr.wsupg.dev,
 etc.) to access the site.
 You'll need to add those to your local hosts file.

 My hosts file has this stanza:

 ```
-127.0.0.1 warmshowers.dev
+127.0.0.1 wsupg.dev
-127.0.0.1 es.warmshowers.dev www.warmshowers.dev
+127.0.0.1 es.wsupg.dev www.wsupg.dev
-127.0.0.1 fr.warmshowers.dev
+127.0.0.1 fr.wsupg.dev
-127.0.0.1 pt.warmshowers.dev
+127.0.0.1 pt.wsupg.dev
-127.0.0.1 de.warmshowers.dev
+127.0.0.1 de.wsupg.dev
-127.0.0.1 it.warmshowers.dev
+127.0.0.1 it.wsupg.dev
 ```

 ### Add configuration for the site to Apache